 These are the maximum noise levels recorded during the normal program, measured one metre away from the dishwasher and one metre above the ground.
 You'd be aware of all these dishwashers running in the background.

-Reliability and Loyalty We're often asked why we don't score products on their durability, or how long they last.
+We're often asked why we don't score products on their durability, or how long they last.
 The reason?
 Durability testing is a very long and costly process, and by the time we got results for a given model, it probably wouldn't be on the market anymore.
 Instead, we survey our members, asking whether they've had any problems with their dishwashers, and whether they'd buy the same brand again.
 To see which brands fare best, check the reliability and loyalty scores in the Dishwasher reviews table.

 We maintain a lab that is up to date with the latest reference machines and calibrated measurement tools for our testers to bring you the right results.
+Everything in our laboratory is tightly controlled, including temperature, humidity, water temperature and even water hardness, to ensure each machine is tested under exactly the same conditions.